Bristol Royal Infirmary: Archives

-The archives of the Bristol Royal Infirmary are held at Bristol Archives (Ref.
-35893) (online catalogue).
-The School of Nursing (Ref.
-38973) (online catalogue, online catalogue), records of surgery and the dispensary (Ref.
-38990) (online catalogue) and records relating to the 1991 inquiry into children's heart surgery at the infirmary (Ref.
-45591) (online catalogue) are also held at Bristol Archives, as well as photographs (Ref.
-40660) (online catalogue).
-A substantial quantity of material about the history of the infirmary can be found in papers collected by the surgeon Richard Smith (Ref.
-35893/36) (online catalogue) and (Ref.
-14754) (online catalogue).
+The archives of the Bristol Royal Infirmary are held at Bristol Archives.
+The School of Nursing, records of surgery and the dispensary, and records relating to the 1991 inquiry into children's heart surgery at the infirmary are also held at Bristol Archives.
+A substantial quantity of material about the history of the infirmary can be found in papers collected by the surgeon Richard Smith.

 Hospital charity

 Bristol & Weston Hospitals Charity (BWHC) raises money for all ten hospitals in the trust, to provide equipment, ward refurbishments and additional extras.
 It was formerly known as Above & Beyond and has existed since 1974.
 In 2013, the charity's Golden Gift Appeal raised £6 million.
 For the year to March 2022, the charity's income was £2.64 million.

 In popular culture

 Holby City Hospital, in the fictional city of Holby, which appears in the BBC medical dramas Casualty and Holby City, is based on the BRI.